How to Do Spider Curls Properly

 The first time I heard about this exercise, I was confused.

 Then, once I found out what these actually were, I realized why people were talking about them.
-It’s a phenomenal exercise to target and isolate the biceps, if you do it correctly.
+It’s a phenomenal exercise to target and isolate the biceps, which is why spider curls have become so popular for arm development.

-Not only will I teach you that, but I’ll also cover some common mistakes people make when doing them.
+Not only will I teach you proper spider curls form, but also common mistakes people make when doing them.
 First, let’s go over what a spider curl actually is...

 What Are Spider Curls, and How Are They Different From Regular Curls?